Playfish: Restaurant City

 In Restaurant City, players own a restaurant in a set environment.
 The goal is to run an exceedingly popular restaurant and increase in restaurant level and dish quality.
 A restaurant needs at least two employees to function; a chef and a waiter.
 Through popularity, a restaurant can attract more customers.
 As a restaurant attracts more customers, it needs more employees.
 A restaurant gains the ability to hire more employees as it rises in level.
 The restaurant also grows in size as it gains levels, and can serve drinks and grow certain ingredients in a garden.

 At its peak, Restaurant City had more than 18 million monthly active users.
-This number dropped to 1.8 million by 2012, and the game was retired on June 29, 2012.
+This number dropped to 1.8 million by 2012, and the game was retired on 29 June 2012.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Restaurant City for "Social Networking Game of the Year".

 Pet Society

 In Pet Society, players own virtual pets in a "neighborhood."
 Players can dress up their pets, decorate their homes, go fishing, cook dishes, and dig for treasures.
 Gaining "paw points" allows players to eventually level up to Level 100.
 Players can also send gifts and do a crafting challenge to make an item.
-It was announced on April 15, 2013 that the game would be retired on June 14, 2013, however it was retired on June 17, 2013 instead.
+It was announced on 15 April 2013, that the game would be retired on 14 June 2013, however it was retired on 17 June 2013, instead.

 Madden NFL Superstars

 Madden NFL Superstars is a spin-off of the popular Madden NFL American football video game series.
 Players create a team out of current real-life NFL players and compete in 3 different types of games: league games against computer generated teams, scrimmage games against friends, and scrimmage games against real NFL teams.
 As players progress they collect coins to purchase upgrades to their stadiums, collect fans, hire NFL coaches, and purchase tiered rating level card packs of NFL players to add to their rosters.
-It was retired on May 14, 2013, while replaced with Madden NFL 13 Social, which retired on September 2, 2013.
+It was retired on 14 May 2013, while replaced with Madden NFL 13 Social, which retired on 2 September 2013.